CodeYourFuture/curriculum/common-content/en/module/js1/identifying-missing-tests/index.md

 ### Groups of input

-One way to consider this question is to think about what _groups_ of input there may be to our problem.
+One way to approach this is to think about what _groups_ of input there may be to our problem.

 We've already identified two examples of groups of input to the problem of converting 24 hour clocks to 12 hour clocks: Times before midday and times after midday.